vaclavblazej/tabs/README.md

 This reposiroty contains raw [ASCII-tab](https://en.wikipedia.org/wiki/ASCII_tab).
-There is also a repository with [preprocessed data (html for offline use)](https://github.com/vaclavblazej/tabs-web) and its [online image](https://vaclavblazej.github.io/tabs-web/).
+There also is a repository with [preprocessed data (html for offline use)](https://github.com/vaclavblazej/tabs-web) and the processed [website with songs](https://vaclavblazej.github.io/tabs-web/).

 *To report problems please open a [new issue](https://github.com/vaclavblazej/tabs/issues/new).
 I welcome pull requests with new songs (see requirement below).*